AZhacker15/cisc327-library-management-a2-8216-./README.md

 - `return_date` (TEXT NULL)

 ### End-to-End Testing:
 This branch contains code that simulates real user behiviour on the application.
-One is for adding a book while the other returns one.
-These functions are validated and testing using **Python Playweight**.
+One of these actions is the user adding a book while the other returns one.
+These test cases are validated and tested using the tool **Python Playweight**.

 ### Test Cases: